Born In Sheffield, South Yorkshire, England.

-I produce vibrant works on paper, wood, mdf and canvas in a neo-expressionist style that is often mistaken as 'outsider' but I take that as a compliment.
+I produce vibrant works on paper, wood, mdf and canvas in an expressionist style that is often mistaken as 'outsider' but I take that as a compliment.

 Intense and energetic, rich in vivid colour and heavily covered in text, stencils and bursts of texture, the works are primarily concerned with a universal experience filtered through my life.
 I suggest dichotomies, wealth vs poverty, primitive vs sophisticated, integration vs segregation, justice vs injustice and inner vs outer experience.

-Whilst the majority of my work evidently references pop, neo expressionism and outsider art, I have successfully developed a language of my own.
+Whilst the majority of my work evidently references pop, expressionism, outsider art and design elements, I have developed a language of my own.
 I harness the synergy of appropriation; poetry, drawing and painting which marries text and image, abstraction and figuration, historical information mixed with contemporary critique.

 Contemporary culture, history, geography, political and corporate worlds, word-play, social commentary and music all get put into the food blender too.

 My work has no set agenda, theme or literal subject matter — it is informed by what I am passionate about, what makes me angry and what makes me joyous — how I respond to what I see and hear around me… I try to find beauty in the ordinary, in the mundane, in the over-looked, and in what is commonly regarded as ugly… I am also scathing of what I see as unfair, cruel and brutal in the world.
 This is also your world.

 If my photographs have a mission at all, it is this: to capture both mundane and extraordinary scenes, moments and environments, people and events and present them in an interesting way.